Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Base macro for configuring indexes

-With version 5.10 we introduced base macro, that can help you configure indexes by modifing only base macros macro_docker_base, macro_openshift_base or macro_kubernetes_base.
+With version 5.10 we introduced a base macro that can help you configure indexes by modifying only base macros macro_docker_base, macro_openshift_base or macro_kubernetes_base.

 Improved support for OpenShift 4.x

-For the OpenShift 4.x we also provide RHEL8 certified images with the prefix -ubi8, build from base images -ubi8-minimal.
-You can find configuration for OpenShift 4.x that refers -ubi8 images.
+For OpenShift 4.x we also provide RHEL8 certified images with the prefix -ubi8, built from base images -ubi8-minimal.
+You can find configuration for OpenShift 4.x that refers to -ubi8 images.

 Support for volatile journald storage